 If you’re an undergraduate Carolina student, the Shuford Program in Entrepreneurship provided by the College of Arts and Sciences is an excellent way to learn the skills of entrepreneurship and earn a minor, while allowing you to major in another discipline.
-The minor is designed to help you think entrepreneurially, give you the skills to start your own venture and help make UNC-Chapel Hill an engine of innovation.
-As a student in the program, you can choose from nine tracks: social, commercial, artistic, scientific, computer science, media, design, public health and sport.
-You’ll learn from practicing entrepreneurs, venture capitalists, venture lawyers and others with the most current and relevant entrepreneurial knowledge who co-teach the courses with a noted academic.
-You’ll also participate in a required internship with an entrepreneurial venture, which will provide you with valuable hands-on experience outside the classroom.
+The minor is designed to help you think like an entrepreneur and give you the skills to start your own venture.
+You’ll also participate in a required internship with an entrepreneurial venture.

 ECON 125 was created in response to student demand and interest in entrepreneurship.
 Open to all undergraduate students, this follows a large, multidisciplinary format and will introduce you to entrepreneurship.
 You’ll explore theoretical frameworks and practical examples of what it means to think like an entrepreneur.
 You’ll also discover how such thinking can affect a variety of pressing societal challenges.